 Acolytes.
-These non-clergy altar assistants ages 12 and up tend the altar candles, carry the processional cross and Gospel book, and assist ushers with the offering plates.
+These non-clergy altar assistants ages 10 and up tend the altar candles, carry the processional cross and Gospel book, and assist ushers with the offering plates.

 Audio/Visual (A/V) Team.
 Training is provided for sound system operations, creating slide presentations, projecting lyrics and videos, and operating cameras for live-streaming the services.

-Prayer Intercessor Team.
-Prayer team members are available after each Sunday service to assist all who seek prayer for any reason.
-We maintain vows of confidentiality and follow the Holy Spirit’s lead as we seek the Lord’s will for each need.
+Prayer Team.
+Prayer team members serve in various ways.
+Some are available at the Sunday and Thursday services to assist all who seek prayer for any reason.
+Others meet in person to intercede for the needs of the parish and staff on a weekly basis.
+Another group of Prayer Warriors remains ready to pray at a moment's notice for unexpected needs that arise.
+We maintain vows of confidentiality and follow the Holy Spirit’s lead as we seek the Lord’s word for each need.

-Welcome Team/Greeters.
+Connect Team/Greeters.
 Welcome team members are enormously important to the church as they are often the first people to greet visitors.
 A pleasant nature and a love for people are the major requirements.